TaianRmos/CTF-Writeups/FCSC-2022/misc/A l'envers/solution.md

-# Solution to the challenge A l'envers
+# Solution to A l'envers

 This one is quite simple for the concept: look at the string you receive, reverse it and send it back !